 The beauty of the Fairtrade system is the extra 10% Fairtrade Premium we pay to workers from ball sales.
 They are organised through a Joint Body and through this decide amongst themselves what social development projects to invest in.
 Making balls under Fairtrade terms really does bring a smile to our workers faces.

-Tanvei is one of our hand stitchers at a rural stitching centre on the outskirts of the city of Sialkot.
+Tanvei is one of our football hand stitchers in Pakistan at a rural stitching centre on the outskirts of the city of Sialkot.
 Tanvei is a keen football player and supporter.
 He is delighted to now be making Fairtrade balls as he remembers the days before the factory received Fairtrade Certification.
 The benefits from the Fairtrade Premium are passed on to his 4 kids, and he’s happy that the whole community can benefit from the safe, clean drinking water provided by in part by the Fairtrade Premium.
 The “rings” on Tanvei’s fingers are devices to help with the intricate stitching.